Research Interests (pdf)

-The advent of nanotechnology created the need for developing efficient processes for producing nanostructured materials with precise control on their size, shape, atomic structure and composition.
-Our research aims to develop new synthetic routes and processes for producing II-VI semiconductor nanostructures, which are materials that exhibit size-dependent optoelectronic properties and have applications in biological imaging, sensors, high-density information storage, high-resolution displays, and solar cells.
-We employ liquid-phase and vapor-phase synthesis techniques to grow Zn-based nanocrystals (e.g., ZnSe, ZnS and ZnTe), core-shell structures (e.g., ZnSe/ZnS and ZnSe/ZnTe) and diluted magnetic nanocrystals (e.g., ZnSe:Mn and ZnSe:Fe).
-Microemulsions and liquid crystals formed by self-assembly of an amphiphilic block copolymer in the presence of a polar and a non-polar solvent have been used as templates for growing these nanostructures, in collaboration with the group of Prof. Paschalis Alexandridis (University at Buffalo).
-The templates enable precise control on size and shape, by isolating individual nanomaterials in the dispersed domains of the template, and easy scale up for commercial exploitation.
-Annealing of the nanostructures is performed to improve their crystalline quality and study the thermodynamic stability of core-shell and doped nanocrystals.
-Spectroscopic analysis of the nanocrystals is performed in collaboration with the group of Prof. Athos Petrou (University at Buffalo).
-Surface modification techniques are developed to enhance the stability of the nanocrystals and introduce functional units that enable applications in biological sensors and solar cells.
-Transport and kinetic processes during the synthesis of the nanostructures are studied using a combination of experiments, modeling and computer simulations to elucidate the underlying mechanisms and identify optimal operating conditions.
+The advent of nanotechnology has created the need for developing efficient processes for manufacturing nanostructured materials with precise control on their size, shape, atomic structure and composition.
+Our current research efforts focus on developing new synthetic routes and designing scalable, environmentally-friendly processes for producing II-VI semiconductor nanocrystals (quantum dots).
+Quantum dots are materials that exhibit size-dependent luminescence and have applications in biological imaging, quantum computing, high-density information storage, high-definition displays, and solar energy conversion.
+We employ liquid-phase synthesis techniques to grow Zn-based nanocrystals (e.g., ZnSe, ZnS and ZnTe), core-shell structures (e.g., ZnSe/ZnS) and doped nanocrystals (e.g., ZnSe:Mn and ZnSe:Cu).
+Our group has developed patented techniques for growing semiconductor nanocrystals using microemulsions and liquid crystals as templates.
+These techniques allow for precise control of particle size, shape and size distribution.
+Surface modification techniques are being developed to enhance the stability of the nanocrystals and introduce functional units that enable applications in biological sensors and clinical diagnostics.
+Transport and kinetic processes are studied using a combination of experiments, modeling and computer simulations to elucidate the underlying mechanisms, develop new reactor designs and identify optimal operating conditions.

 Novel Optical Biosensors based on ZnSe Nanocrystals

-Our research aims to develop a new class of biosensors based on ZnSe nanocrystals that are conjugated with probe biomolecules, such as ssDNA, antibodies and other proteins.
-These probes are being used to detect the presence of target biomolecules in solution by measuring the changes in the fluorescence emission spectrum of the quantum dots upon binding of the probe to its intended target.
-Homogeneous (non-separation) assays are developed for rapid detection and quantitative analysis of biological targets in solution, including disease-relevant DNA mutations, antigens and antibodies.
-Multiplexed detection schemes and arrays for high-throughput screening are developed using nanocrystals that emit at different wavelengths.
-We are studying the performance of the biosensors using models of the transport phenomena and binding kinetics with the purpose of optimizing their performance and designing miniaturized instruments that can be used for point-of-care diagnostics.
-The ultimate objective of this work is the development of novel optical biosensors with high sensitivity, short response time, robustness, and wide range.
+Our research aims to develop a new class of optical biosensors for rapid detection and quantitative analysis of biomolecules and biological materials based on ZnSe quantum dots.
+The quantum dots are conjugated with biomolecular probes, such as antibodies, and are being used to detect the presence of specific targets by measuring the changes in the fluorescence emission spectrum of the quantum dots upon binding of the probe to the target.
+Homogeneous (separation-free) assays are being developed for rapid detection and quantitative analysis of proteins for biomedical research and clinical applications.
+Multiplexed detection schemes and arrays for high-throughput screening of targets are developed using nanocrystals that emit at different wavelengths.
+The performance of the biosensors is being studied using models of the underlying transport phenomena and binding kinetics with the purpose of designing miniaturized instruments that can be used for point-of-care diagnostics.
+The ultimate objective of this work is the development of novel optical biosensors with high sensitivity, short response time, high probe stability, and broad dynamic range.

 Metalorganic Vapor-Phase Epitaxy of Compound Semiconductors

 We study the kinetics and transport phenomena during metalorganic vapor-phase epitaxy of thin films of compound semiconductors, such as III-V arsenides, phosphides and nitrides, using experiments and fundamental process models.
-The objective of this work is the design of thin-film deposition systems providing optimal growth conditions for multi-layer structures of compound semiconductors used in advanced electronic and photonic devices.
-Typical design objectives for the deposition reactors being studied include uniformity of film thickness and composition over large-area substrates, ability to grow atomically-abrupt heterojunctions, and maximization of reactant conversion into film.
+The objective of this work is the design of thin-film chemical vapor deposition systems providing optimal growth conditions for multi-layer structures of compound semiconductors used in advanced optoelectronic devices.
+Typical reactor design objectives include uniformity of film thickness and composition over large-area substrates, ability to grow atomically-abrupt heterostructures, and maximization of reactant conversion into film.